Dynrothe/osrs-db-tools/README.md

 ### What is this?

-A quick and dirty parsing tools create an item db json for https://backlayouts.com/
+A quick and dirty parsing tools to create an item db json for https://backlayouts.com/

 ### The code sucks and is horrible